 The Seven Sisters Cliffs

-It's easy to imagine that when Britain broke away from Europe (millions of years before Brexit), the two snapped apart like a piece of broken china.
+It's easy to imagine that when Britain broke away from mainland Europe, the two snapped apart like a piece of broken china.
 If you travel across the English Channel, due south from the Seven Sisters cliffs (between Eastbourne and Seaford in East Sussex) to Fécamp or Étretat on France's Alabaster Coast, you'll see an almost matching run of gleaming, white chalk cliffs.

 How to See It